Frequently Asked Questions

 Grace and Mercy is something we receive in prayer when we ask for forgiveness.
 There is no more Grace and mercy after we die.

 Being saved is something that happens when this life is over.
 Being in a saved state of presents is something that has to be endured to the end.
 (Matthew 10:22)

 Matthew 10:22 And ye shall be hated of all men for my name’s sake: but he that endures to the end shall be saved.

 It's a race as the writer of Hebrews puts it.
 (Hebrews 12:1)

 Hebrews 12:1 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us,

 This is not what the original Greek word means.
 Strong’s translates the Greek word “pisteuo” <4102> below:

 commit to (one’s) trust 1, be committed unto 1, be put in trust with 1, be commit to one’s trust 1, believer 1; 248

 Commit unto is not, something you do once and than it's a done deal.

 This is the same thinking that misleads people in believing that they can not fall from grace.
-Thinking, "believing only" saves them and that nothing can
+Thinking, "elieving only" saves them and that nothing can